 The GET results are returned in the form of comma separated values for the attribute.

 The following screen shows how this looks in the LDAP.

 Writing custom attributes

-Supposing the attributes of a user are stored in both the user store (LDAP) and another location (JDBC table), the product needs to retrieve/add the user’s attribute in both these places.
+Supposing the attributes of a user are stored in both the user store (LDAP) and another location (JDBC table), the Identity Server needs to retrieve/add the user’s attribute in both these places.
 In scenarios like this, some customization must be done.
 To customize this, you can simply extend the current user store manager implementation and write a custom implementation to do it.
 In the custom user store implementation, you only need to extend the following three methods that help to retrieve/add a user attribute.
 Other methods can be kept as they are.